Robot4Learning/website_src/content/event/hri2021/cfp.md

 ## Submission format
-Please submit your answers to the above questions in a 2-4 pages document using the template available here: https://www.overleaf.com/latex/templates/style-and-template-for-preprints-arxiv-bio-arxiv/fxsnsrzpnvwc
+Please submit your answers to the above questions in a 2-4 pages (excluding references) document using the template available here: https://www.overleaf.com/latex/templates/style-and-template-for-preprints-arxiv-bio-arxiv/fxsnsrzpnvwc
 The submissions are done via the online form: https://forms.gle/XzSrdrrtzX19nisY6